cclauss/ods-documentation/source/billing/intro.rst

 Subscriptions
 ^^^^^^^^^^^^^

-In order to subscribe to a plan, both users and organizations will need to define a credit card in their profile.
+In order to subscribe to a plan, you will need a credit card.
+Organization members will have to define one within the organization's page, and standard users will have to define one within their profile page.

-Organization members subscribing to a plan using one the organization's payment methods will share their subscription with all of the other members.
+Organization members subscribing to a plan using one of the organization's payment methods will share their subscription with all of the other members.